Logiqx/gps-details/docs/devices/garmin/developer/gps-events.md

 | App                          | Dec  | Bin               |
 | ---------------------------- | ---- | ----------------- |
 | APPro + Hoolan + Windsurfing | 7363 | 00011100 11000011 |

+### SatIQ - Auto Select

+The Garmin description:

+> Garmin SatIQ™ satellite technology is a GPS technology that determines the optimal GPS mode based on your environment.
+SatIQ can determine when Multiband GNSS is needed, like near tall buildings or in a dense forest, or when a low power GPS mode can achieve the same accuracy, like in more open areas.
+By choosing AutoSelect in the satellite setting on your device, SatIQ can automatically toggle between GPS modes in order to maximize battery life without compromising positional accuracy.

+What this means is that there will be multiple GPS events throughout the course of the session, switching between different modes according to the conditions.